Pigs’n’Prawns Day 2025

 takes home half the prize money—the other half goes toward the pontoon repairs, a very deserving cause,” Mr Daley explained.

-While the races are a major drawcard, Mr Daley was keen to assure attendees that the
+While the races are a major drawcard, Mr Daley was keen to assure attendees that the animals are well cared for by Noah’s Thoroughbred Racing Pigs, a professional pig racing organisation.

 “It’s such a fun event and everyone loves it—watching the little piggies run around in a